CALL US AT (757) 774-7040 - Serving Hampton Roads and areas of Northeast,NC

 This is one of my biggest concerns too, and thus when selecting a funeral home I went with the one I trusted for my own furkids.

-After an extensive interview and evaluation of their practices, I feel more than comfortable using Pet Cremation Services of Tidewater for my patients and even my own furkid whom I lost recently.
+After an extensive interview and evaluation of their practices, I feel more than comfortable using Agape pet Services for my patients and even my own furkid whom I lost recently.
 They treat your pet with the same respect as we do.
 There are strict identification procedures in place to ensure that your pet’s ashes are theirs alone.
 You will receive a certificate of cremation stating this fact and the day your pet was cremated.
 I welcome you to visit the pet funeral home in person.
-All the staff are warm and knowledgable and they have a beautiful collection of keepsakes and urns if you want something different or unique.
+All the staff are warm and knowledgeable and they have a beautiful collection of keepsakes and urns if you want something different or unique.

 - All Rights Reserved.